Flag of San Marino: Municipalities ("Castelli")

-Each Castelli of San Marino has its own flag, as indicated by the March 28th, 1997 decree n°40.
+Each castello of San Marino has its own flag, as indicated by the March 28th, 1997 decree n°40.
+All of these flags consist of their respective coats of arms placed over the white and blue horizontal bicolour of San Marino.
 Article 2 demands each name to be indicated vertically at the hoist in Peignot font, but it is not enforced, and unnamed flags are usually seen hoisted at public offices.